Summer 2023 Offerings Fall 2023 Offerings Course Info on SIS Archives

 PSY 60 Speech-Accompanying Gesture in Human Communication.
 Theories of gesture, including long-standing controversies regarding the communicative function of gestures, their role in communication, whether or not they are redundant or complementary with speech, and the cognitive mechanism responsible for the simultaneous production of gesture and speech.
 The basic types of gesture and what they express.
 Use of gesture in spoken interaction: the related but fundamentally distinct phenomena of nonverbal behavior and sign language.

 PSY 64 Introduction to Linguistics.
-(Cross-listed as Phil 15 and Ling 15.)
-How humans encode language in their brains, so that they can produce and understand an unlimited variety of utterances in context.
+(Cross-listed as Phil 15 and Ling 15) How humans encode language in their brains, so that they can produce and understand an unlimited variety of utterances in context.
 Language and other forms of communication; how children acquire language; biological basis of language; the structure of language -- phonology (sound structure), syntax (grammatical structure), and semantics (meaning).
+Offered every fall.

 PSY 80 The Psychology of Music.
 (Cross-listed as Music 95.)
 Examination of a wide range of topics in the psychology of music.
 Music perception; music cognition; music aesthetics; music and emotions; the influence of music on human behavior; the nature and measurement of musical abilities; music education and child development.